denesfilotas/vscode-blitz3d/README.md

 - `;;param ` followed by the name of a parameter and its description

 These keywords are interpreted as comments in standard blitz3d, but within vscode they are used to provide information on mouse hover or code completion.
+If there is no bbdoc for a function and the preceding line contains just a comment, that is parsed as description.

 ### Manage tasks with TODOS